nclwater/Shetran/docs/Hotstart.md

         ENDIF
     ENDIF

-2) Reading the hotstart file.
-See dunsop-hot2.
+## Stage 2: Reading the hotstart file
+See example dunsop-hot2.

 The file needs to be present in the rundata file:

     28: hostart file			-------INITIAL CONDITIONS
     input_output_dunsop_hot.txt

 but in this case it needs to be copied from dunsop-hot1.

-The reading of the hotstart information then needs setting in the frd file:
+The reading of the hotstart information then needs setting in the `frd` file:

     :FR26 - HOTSTART PARAMETERS
           T      F  500.0    0.0

-In this case the data is read from the input_output_dunsop_hot.txt file at the next time after 500 hours, which is 504.77 hours.
+In this case the data is read from the `input_output_dunsop_hot.txt` file at the next time after 500 hours, which is 504.77 hours.

 The meteorological data will start from this time as well.

 This means the results from the simulation in dunsop-hot2 (which only starts after 504 hours) should be the same as from 504 hours in dunsop-hot1 (which runs for 1460 hours).
 Tests show that although they are very similar they are not identical.

-Note that the hotstart file (e.g input_output_dunsop_hot.txt) can be edited.
+Note that the hotstart file (e.g `input_output_dunsop_hot.txt`) can be edited.
 So for example, the output from a particular time can be selected and the time changed.
 So you could select the data from final time in the file and make a new hotstart file containing just this data and change the time=1 hour.
 Then set the hotstart to start after 0.5 hours and this data will then be used for the entire simulation.